Search: 1873 results

 And lo! seven heifers more coming up after them out of the river, uncomely in appearance and lean in flesh, - and they came and stood beside the heifers, by the lip of the river.

-They said, "We, your servants, are twelve brothers, the sons of one man in the land of Canaan; and behold, the youngest is this day with our father, and one is no more."
+Then they said, "We, your servants, [are] twelve brothers, the sons of one man in the land of Canaan, but behold, the youngest [is] with our father today, and one is no more."

-We are twelve brothers, sons of our father; one is no more, and the youngest is this day with our father in the land of Canaan.'
+We are twelve brothers, sons of our father; one is no longer alive, and the youngest is with our father today in the land of Canaan.’

 And Jacob their father said to them, "You have bereaved me--Joseph is no more and Simeon is no more, and Benjamin you would take!
 All of this [is] against me!

-It happened, when they had eaten up the grain which they had brought out of Egypt, their father said to them, "Go again, buy us a little more food."
+When they finished eating the grain they had brought from Egypt, their father said to them, "Return, buy us a little more food."

 Israel said, "Why did you bring this trouble on me by telling the man you had one more brother?"